 The City has not made a decision on whether or not to install wayside horns.
 The test is an early step in a multi-year process that will require approval by the Federal Railroad Administration.
 City staff will take decibel readings from the wayside horns and compare those to readings of existing train horns at the same location.

 The unique nature of the BNSF tracks through downtown Fort Collins along Mason results in a single train blowing their horn up to 48 times in the course of about three minutes along one mile of track.
 This requirement is often excessive and disruptive.

 The City is pursuing the potential of creating a quiet zone that would allow flexibility in when / how often a train blows its horn.
-The most recent submittal towards that process will occur in the spring of 2020.
-If that element of the process is successful, then an official quiet zone request would be made in 2021.

 Frequently Asked Questions#